Dytiscus Adhesive Foot Pad

 Adult crane flies look mosquito-like but are much larger, and fly slowly while allowing their extremely long legs to dangle.
 They occasionally enter homes on summer nights as they seek out one another to mate.
 Even though crane flies are harmless to humans, their giant mosquito-like appearance gives the power to startle.
 The two English crane flies associated with this slide look identical when casually viewed.
 Both species have similar larval stages colloquially called leatherbacks.
 The larvae occasionally appear in tremendous numbers in the soil of habitually overwatered lawns.
 They feed upon the roots of grasses and are considered to be lawn damaging pests in England.
 Unfortunately, both species are accidental introductions to the American northeast.

-One difference between the two species of crane flies is their reproductive cycle.
+A big difference between the two species of crane flies is their reproductive cycle.
 T. oleracea adults reproduce twice a year, once in early summer and again in the early autumn.
 T. padula nuptial activities occur only once a year in early autumn.
 T. oleracea goes through two generations a year while T. padula, only one.
 The maker of this slide, most likely complacent by single species summer collecting, never noticed the second species mixed in with the autumnal catch.
 Confusing the two species in a bug net is understandably easy, but the defining difference between the two becomes clear when viewing the insects’ heads under a microscope.
 T. oleracea’s eyes almost touch each other in the middle of the face giving the fly’s portrait a cross-eyed look.
 T. padula’s eyes are widely separated.

 The Slides Maker